droul09/nmap_rest_api/README.md

 NMAP Rest API service

 ## Description:
-This NMAP Rest API is a stateless service intended to provide basic functionailty around the NMAP (Network Map) utility commonly used for network discovery and security audtiting.
+This NMAP Rest API is a stateless service intended to provide basic functionailty around the NMAP (Network Map) utility commonly used for network discovery and security auditing.
 This service has 3 main functions or calls:
 - /scan, HTTP Method = POST
 - /get_scans, HTTP Method = GET
 - /get_changes, HTTP Method = GET